MicrosoftDocs/fabric-docs/docs/data-engineering/autotune.md

 ---
-title: Spark autotune configuration and how to Enable or disable it?
+title: Spark autotune configuration and how to enable or disable it
 description: Learn how autotune auto-adjusts Spark configurations, minimizing workload execution time and optimizing performance.
 You can enable or disable autotune. ms.reviewer: snehagunda ms.author: eskot